 Skip to main content

-Now that we've built a basic Hello World example to see the rough structure of Soroban contracts, we'll write a simple contract that stores and retrieves data.
+Now that we've built a basic Hello World example contract, we'll write a simple contract that stores and retrieves data.
 This will help you see the basics of Soroban's storage system.
-We'll also organize the two contracts as one combined project using a Cargo Workspace, which is a common pattern for Soroban projects.

 This is going to follow along with the increment example, which has a single function that increments an internal counter and returns the value.
 If you want to see a working example, try it in GitPod.